ncatlab/nlab-content/pages/18322.md

 (See also [[Michael's theorems]].)

-It is well-known that a $T_1$ space $X$ is a paracompactum iff every open cover of $X$ admits a subordinate partition of unity.
-Michael's innovation was in figuring out how the partition of unity characterization may be recast in terms of existence of continuous sections of suitable projection maps.
+It is well-known that a $T_1$ space $X$ is a paracompactum iff every open cover of $X$ [admits a subordinate partition of unity](/nlab/show/paracompact+Hausdorff+spaces+equivalently+admit+subordinate+partitions+of+unity).
+Michael's innovation was in working out how the partition of unity characterization may be recast in terms of existence of continuous sections of suitable projection maps.

 From here on out, all spaces will be assumed to be $T_1$ ([[singletons]] are [[closed subset|closed]]); see [[separation property]].